AlexanderYAPPO/keystone_full_deployment/README.md

 Keystone can be deployed and tests can be started by running tests_run.py script
-If you want to run tests without keystone and rally installation use --ignore_install parameter
+If you want to run tests without keystone and rally installation you should use --ignore_install argument